Job Details for 5144 - Transportation Coordinator

 EDUCATION and/or EXPERIENCE

-Completion of a Bachelor’s degree in Engineering, Planning, Public or Business Administration or related field and three (3) years of experience in transportation engineering, planning, finance, legal, research and/or contract administration; or, an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.
+Completion of a Bachelor’s degree in Engineering, Planning, Public or Business Administration, Surveying, English or related field and three (3) years of experience in transportation engineering, planning, finance, legal, research and/or contract administration; or, an equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of the job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.